 Natural Landmarks of Sicily: The Ancient Salt Pans

-Dating back as far as the reign of the Phoenicians some 2700 years ago, the ancient salt pans of western Sicily, between Trapani and Marsala, are still being used today, and over the years have played a hugely important role in the daily life of thousands of Mediterranean and European people.
+Dating back as far as the reign of the Phoenicians some 2700 years ago, the ancient salt pans of western Sicily between Trapani and Marsala have played a hugely important role in the daily life of thousands of Mediterranean and European people for generations.

 If you’d like to learn more about the salt pans of western Sicily while on your villa holiday, a museum dedicated to the salt industry can be found on the banks of the lagoon midway between Marsala and Trapani, telling the story of how the salt pans developed and functioned throughout the centuries.
 From here, you can also take a ferry over to Isola San Pantaleo, home to the fascinating Phoenician archaeological site of Mothya.
 Alternatively, you can simply take in the spectacular views offered as you walk along the salt pans, which are particularly dazzling at sunset.

 This is just one of the many highlights that await you on a trip to Sicily!
 If you’re interested in learning more, why not take a look at our list of hidden gems in Sicily?